Icon

 "But she is your mother"

 Would anyone say that Allah is unjust?
-No, so Allah would never praise narcissistic mothers who abuse their children.
+No, so Allah would never honor narcissistic mothers who abuse their children.
 This alone proves that those verses and hadiths do not speak about narcissistic mothers.

 Instructing a victim of parental abuse to stay with their abuser indicates the following: